 The Knight Commission on Intercollegiate Athletics released its Athletic and Academic Spending Database for NCAA Division I to provide greater transparency for athletics finances and better measures to compare trends in academic and athletic spending.
 The user-friendly spending database provides unprecedented access to academic, athletic and football spending data, from a range of sources, for more than 220 public Division I institutions.

-College Sports 101: A Primer on Money, Athletics, and Higher Education in the 21st Century
+College Sports 101: A Primer on Money, Athletics, and Higher Education in the 21st Century (produced in 2009)

-This report offers an overview of the business and economic landscape of intercollegiate athletics, with a particular focus on the Football Bowl Subdivision, the top competitive tier of the National Collegiate Athletic Association.
+This 2009 report offered an overview of the business and economic landscape of intercollegiate athletics, with a particular focus on the Football Bowl Subdivision, the top competitive tier of the National Collegiate Athletic Association.
 It is designed to help policymakers, academic leaders, and other interested parties understand both the economic forces that shape decision making in athletics and the financial consequences of those decisions for higher education as a whole.
 It also is intended to provide background and context as the Knight Commission considers solutions to the problems.

 Presidential Survey on the Cost and Financing of Intercollegiate Athletics.
 July 2009.

 The survey reports the views of presidents for the Football Bowl Subdivision (formerly Division I-A) universities on the costs and financing of intercollegiate athletics.
 The findings are based on 95 quantitative telephone interviews and 22 qualitative follow-up telephone interviews with presidents.
 The quantitative component achieved an 80 percent completion rate.
 The study was conducted by Art & Science Group of Baltimore, MD, from March to July 2009.
 For Report Appendices, link here.